Lucius Sanford: Professional career

-Sanford was selected in the fourth round of the 1978 NFL draft by the Bills.
+Sanford was selected 89th overall in the fourth round of the 1978 NFL draft by the Bills.
 He started 114 of his 129 career games in the NFL and recorded 5 interceptions returned for 124 yards.
 He unofficially registered 13 career sacks (the NFL did not make sacks an official stat until 1982).
 He returned one fumble for a touchdown (46 yards) against the Seattle Seahawks on October 14, 1984.

 Once earning a starting role with the Bills, Sanford recorded 100 tackles in five straight seasons and led Buffalo in forced fumbles in 1980 and 1981.
 As a rookie, he set the Bills record for most blocked field goals in a game with two against the Kansas City Chiefs on December 3, 1978.
 In addition, he is the only player in Bills' history to return two blocked punts for a touchdown in a career (September 9, 1979, 3 yards versus Cincinnati Bengals; October 5, 1980, in end zone versus San Diego Chargers.)